ubernostrum/django-registration/docs/activation-workflow.rst

-A default URLconf is provided, which you can ``include()`` in your URL configuration; that URLconf is ``django_registration.backends.hmac.urls``.
+A default URLconf is provided, which you can ``include()`` in your URL configuration; that URLconf is ``django_registration.backends.activation.urls``.
 For example, to place user registration under the URL prefix ``/accounts/``, you could place the following in your root URLconf:

 .. code-block:: python